 This course will present a broad introduction to the basic principles of cancer.
 It will explore the fundamental concepts of cancer development, diagnosis, treatment and prevention.
 As a survey course designed for a wide and diverse audience, this course will focus upon general concepts as opposed to specific technical details.

-Prerequisites: AH 100-Medical Terminology
+Prerequisites: AH 100

-Suggested Prerequisites: BIO 131-Introductory Biology, strongly recommended
+Suggested Prerequisites: BIO 131 is strongly recommended